Boston in Transit: Mapping the History of Public Transportation in The Hub

 Steven Beaucher is the co-founder and proprietor of WardMaps LLC, dealing in antique maps and public transportation artifacts of the nineteenth and twentieth centuries.
 Steven established and operates MBTAgifts, the licensed merchandise program of the Massachusetts Bay Transportation Authority.
 Steven is a licensed architect, who, before focusing on WardMaps and the creation of Boston in Transit, practiced architecture throughout Greater Boston.
 He grew up in the Merrimack Valley, graduated from Syracuse University, and resides in Cambridge, Massachusetts.

-Purchase Reproductions of Figures/Graphics from the Book HERE
+Purchase Reproductions of Figures from the Book HERE

 We are making available fine art reproductions of many of the graphics from the book.
 These include maps, engraved views, photographs, tickets, schedules, time tables, ephemera, and other graphics featured in the book.